Slice into a Community Conversation on Culture, Class, Race, & Cake

 Makin’ Cake was initially commissioned by the John Michael Kohler Arts Center, and included Kelly Hamilton facilitating arts-based conversations on race and class throughout the community.
 She continues to develop Makin’ Cake and to pursue dialogues about human and social wellness.

-Support provided by the Great Performance Fund for Theater, a component fund of the Madison Community Foundation Fund for Theater and the Pleasant Rowland Foundation and W. Jerome Frautschi Foundation.
+Support provided by the Great Performance Fund for Theater, a component fund of the Madison Community Foundation, and the Pleasant Rowland Foundation and W. Jerome Frautschi Foundation.